Valve/valve.github.io/source/_posts/2014-07-04-from-object-to-functional-by-example.markdown

 >> an immutable object is an object whose state cannot be modified after it is created.
 This is in contrast to a mutable object, which can be modified after it is created.

-Very simple concept with very far going consequences.
+Very simple concept with far going consequences.

 First let's define what 'whose state cannot be modified' really means.
-At first you may think that such object is useless, how we can possibly use an object if we cannot change it?
+At first you may think that such object is useless, how can we possibly use an object if we cannot change it?
+Usually what happens is that an immutable object creates a copy of itself with desired modifications.
+The original object always stays unchanged.
+You will see the examples of it further in the article.

+### Immutability and functional programming

+Now another foundational question: why does functional programming favor immutable values and data structures over mutable?
+Is _real_ functional programming possible with mutable values?
+You probably know that functional programming is more than 'programming with functions'.
+It also requires the functions to be _pure_.
+I'm not a mathematician and probably my explanation of pure functions will not be scientifically correct.
+But you can think of them simply as functions that always accept an argument, always return the result and the computing of the result depends solely on the argument.
+In other words, a pure function cannot depend on some other data, called _state_, existing elsewhere, to influence how the result is computed.
+The only thing that dictates how the result is computed is the function argument.
+Pure functions cannot change the external state either.

+Sometimes programmers call the external state as 'the world' and refer to pure functions as functions that cannot depend on 'the world' or 'read the world state', nor change the world while making its job.

+Example if an impure function:

+{% codeblock lang:ruby %}
+def calculate_ruble_rate()
+end
+{% endcodeblock %}

 ### Immutable primitive objects